List of Hill Street Blues characters: Other characters

 A judge often seen at arraignments, once given the nickname "Let-'em-go Moe", referencing his emphasis on correct police procedure.
 More irascible than Judge Oberman.
 Schiller is slightly disheveled looking, often wearing an ordinary shirt under his robe.
 He is a football fan and he once called a recess so that he, Joyce, and the other court officers could watch the end of a game in his office.
-Despite his friendliness with Joyce, however, he once publicly and with vitriol berated her from the bench for what he thought was improper conduct.
+Despite his friendliness with Joyce, however, he publicly (and with vitriol) berated her from the bench in the third season premiere episode "Trial by Fury" for improper conduct, and threatened to have her jailed if it ever happened again.